wp-plugins/collapsing-links/readme.txt

 You can use multiple instances of the widget, each with its own set of options.
 In this way you could have one set of links for certain categories one place on your page, and another widget with a different set of links somewhere else.

 It is based off of the Collapsing Categories and Collapsing Pages plugins.

+= What's new in 0.2.6? =
+* Added option to use custom symbols

 == Installation ==